 ABSTRACT

 Green consumerism is sometimes theorized as being a viable strategy for fostering environmental citizenship and furthering social and environmental goals in a capitalist system.
-While , insufficient as a model to address environmental .
-I green consumerist advocates place an undue emphasis on individuals’ ability to shape market and for this yield meaningful social and environmental change.
+While there are some benefits to green consumption, ultimately it is insufficient as a model to address environmental problems.
+I argue that green consumerist advocates place an undue emphasis on individuals’ ability to shape a capitalist market and for this market to yield meaningful social and environmental change.
 They fail to recognize the qualities inherent in capitalism that discourages the achievement of green goals.
-Proponents of green initiatives should evaluate the structural impediments that these causes face and begin to re-think the capitalist system that created and reinforces these problems.
+Proponents of green initiatives should evaluate the structural impediments that these causes face and begin to re-think the capitalist system that has created and reinforces these problems.

 Keywords: capitalism, citizenship, critique, dependence effect, environmentalism, green